openedx/edx-platform/doc/development.md

     $ pip install gunicorn
     $ gunicorn_django -b 127.0.0.1:8000 -w 4 --pythonpath=. --settings=lms.envs.dev

 The `-w 4` specifies the number of worker threads.
+Note that each thread will have a copy of the modulestore in memory, so don't run with too many workers on a small box, especially if you have a lot of classes.

 gunicorn won't serve static files like the django-admin site will, so if you need that, you'll also need to set up nginx and run collectstatic.